JWicquart/gcrmn_ctry/README.md

 ### 2.1 Datasets description

+The figures and tables presented in this report were made using the seven following datasets:

+* **Background maps**.
+The background maps data of land, minor islands and atolls as 1:10 m shapefiles (v.
+4.1.0) were obtained from Natural Earth Data (Natural Earth Data, 2018).

+* **Economic Exclusive Zone (EEZ)**.
+The EEZ shapefile (v.11) was obtained from the Flanders Marine Institute 2019.

+* **Coral reefs distribution**.
+The distribution of coral reefs of the world shapefile was obtained from the WRI (Institute for Marine Remote Sensing - University of South Florida (IMaRS-USF), Institut de Recherche pour le Développement (IRD), UNEP-WCMC, The WorldFish Center, & World Resources Institute, 2011).
+This dataset was used to ensure consistency with the GCRMN report Status of Coral Reefs of the World: 2020 (Souter et al., 2021), which also uses this dataset.

+* **Hard coral species richness**.
+The number of hard coral species in each country was estimated based on the IUCN Red-List Database (IUCN, 2021).

+* **Coral reef fish species richness**.
+The number of fish species associated with coral reefs in each country was estimated based on the Fishbase database (Froese & Pauly, 2020).

+* **Marine Protected Areas (MPA)**.
+Marine Protected Area shapefiles were obtained from the Marine Protection Atlas Database (Marine Conservation Institute, 2020).
+Marine Protection Atlas uses the World Database on Protected Areas (UNEP-WCMC & IUCN, 2020) as the starting point for its database, conducting an independent, third-party review of the data and making additions and corrections if necessary.

+* **2020 GCRMN world report database**.
+The database built for the 2020 GCRMN Report Status of Coral Reefs of the World: 2020 (Souter et al., 2021) was used to describe the monitoring within the different countries.
+Thousands of raw datasets, provided by numerous contributors worldwide, were homogenized and aggregated based on a dedicated workflow presented in [Wicquart et al, (2022)](https://www.sciencedirect.com/science/article/pii/S1574954121003344), order to produce a unique and homogeneous database.
+Variables used in this database are presented in the **Table 1**.

 **Table 1.** Variables selected for the benthic synthetic dataset.
 The icons for the variables categories (`Cat.`) represents :memo: = description variables, :globe_with_meridians: = spatial variables, :calendar: = temporal variables, :straight_ruler: = methodological variables, :crab: = taxonomic variables, :chart_with_upwards_trend: = metric variables.